Heritage Tree Definition

 Removal of Heritage Trees

 To remove a heritage tree, it is necessary to obtain a tree removal permit.
-Tree removal permits may be applied for at the City of Pacifica Planning Department located at 1800 Francisco Boulevard.
-The cost of the Heritage Tree Application is $271.00 and five (5) stamped business size envelopes.
-Once an application for a tree removal permit has been submitted to the planning department, a member of the city staff will inspect the tree and issue a proposed decision determining which, if any, trees may be removed.
+Tree removal permits may be applied for at the City of Pacifica Planning Department located at 540 Crespi Dr. Effective July, 1, 2021, the cost of the Heritage Tree Application is $226.00 and five (5) stamped business size envelopes.
+Once an application for a tree removal permit has been submitted to the Planning Department, a member of the city staff will inspect the tree and issue a proposed decision determining which, if any, trees may be removed.
 If city staff recommends removal of the tree(s) in question, notice of the decision will be posted on the property and mailed to adjacent property owners.
 See sections 4-12-05 and 4-12-06 of the Pacifica Municipal Code for a thorough explanation of the application process.
+Click here to obtain the Heritage Tree Application: Heritage Tree Application

 Appealing City Decision Regarding Tree Removal Permits

-Once city staff have made a decision regarding a tree removal permit, there is a seven day waiting period in which an appeal may be filled either by the property owner or a concerned citizen.
-The appeal will be heard by the Pacifica Parks Beach & Recreation Commission.
-Once a decision has been reached by the commission, there is again a seven day period in which this decision may be appealed to the City of Pacifica City Council.
+Once City staff have made a decision regarding a tree removal permit, there is a seven day waiting period in which an appeal may be filed with written notice of appeal with the Planning Director either by the property owner or a concerned citizen and pay the Heritage Tree Permit Appeal Fee of $405. (effective July 1, 2021).
+The appeal will be heard by the Pacifica Parks Beach & Recreation (PB&R) Commission.
+Once a decision has been reached by the PB&R Commission, there is again a seven day period in which this decision may be appealed to the City of Pacifica City Council by filing a notice of appeal with the City Clerk within seven (7) days of the date of the decision of the PR&R Commission, along with a fee of $514.50 to appeal the decision to the City Council (effective July 1, 2020).
 Section 4-12-09 of the Pacifica Municipal Code describes the appeal process in detail.

 Building Permits & Heritage Trees